Tribe of Ephraim: Ephraim as portrayed in biblical narrative

 With the growth of the threat from Philistine incursions, the Israelite tribes decided to form a strong centralised monarchy to meet the challenge.
 The Tribe of Ephraim joined the new kingdom with Saul as the first king.
 The widely accepted date for Saul's reign is approximately 1025–1005 BCE.
 Some scholars dispute this date range and place Saul later, perhaps as late as "the second half of the tenth century B.C.E."

-After the death of Saul, the Bible records all the tribes other than Judah remained loyal to the House of Saul.
-After the death of Ishbosheth, Saul's son and successor to the throne of Israel, the Tribe of Ephraim joined the other northern Israelite tribes in making David, who was then the king of Judah, the king of a reunited Kingdom of Israel.
-According to archaeologist Israel Finkelstein, there is doubt about whether the biblical ordering for the reigns of the early monarchs is reliable, and that the sequence preserved in the Bible, in which David follows Saul as king of Israel, may not be historically accurate.
+After the death of Saul, the Bible records that all the tribes except Judah remained loyal to the House of Saul.
+After the death of Ish-bosheth, Saul's son and successor to the throne of Israel, the Tribe of Ephraim joined the other northern Israelite tribes in making David, who was then the king of Judah, the king of a reunited kingdom.
+According to archaeologist Israel Finkelstein, there is doubt about whether the biblical ordering of the reigns of the early monarchs is reliable, and that the sequence preserved in the Bible, in which David follows Saul as king of Israel, may not be historically accurate.

 However, on the accession of Rehoboam, David's grandson, in c.
-930 BCE the northern tribes split from the House of David to form the northern Kingdom of Israel.
-The first king of the northern kingdom was an Ephraimite, Jeroboam, who likely ruled in 931–909 BCE.
+930 BCE, the northern tribes split from the House of David to form the Northern Kingdom, known as both "Israel" and "Samaria".
+The first northern king of Israel was an Ephraimite, Jeroboam, who likely ruled in 931–909.

 The accents of the tribes were distinctive enough even at the time of the confederacy so that when the Israelites of Gilead, under the leadership of Jephthah, fought the Tribe of Ephraim, their pronunciation of shibboleth as sibboleth was considered sufficient evidence to single out individuals from Ephraim, so that they could be subjected to immediate death by the Israelites of Gilead.